JeffreyRobertLynch/GlassBox-XAI/docs/deep_dive.md

 Images 1, 2, 6, 7, and 8 also show clear, dense activation aligned with the final boundary decision.

 Both images 4 and 5 contain two lesion areas that are of different and contrasting color.
 The model picks up much of the differently colored region, away from the core, but does not capture all of it.
 We have identified a possible consistent feature with these 2 edge cases.
-Additionally, as both are also larger lesions, we expect Model 1, Dice-Optimized, to err on the side of detecting but incompletely segmenting large lesions.
-Both edge case images benefit from the attention bottleneck, clearly detect the majority of the lesion, and will ultimately draw meaningful but imcomplete boundaries.

-The use of both additive and multiplicative attention mechanisms ensures robust filtering.
-The change in sharpness and focus becomes especially clear in the last layers.
-In several cases, we observe the map expands relevant detail and fine-tunes the boundary, suppressing noise.
-This two-step filtering appears effective, as attention meaningfully sharpens class-relevant features.

-Attention gating clearly improves focus and feature quality before decoding.
-Grad-CAM confirms that attention is being meaningfully applied, especially in the more challenging cases.
-The lesion becomes clearly highlighted here even in cases where earlier layers were ambiguous.

 ---

 #### Decision Path Visualization via Layer-wise Grad-CAM - Decoder Layers - Model 1 - Batch A

-This section shows how the model progressively upsamples and refines the spatial representation of the lesion, using the output of the attention bottleneck and the skip connections from earlier encoder layers.
-The decoder’s job is to reconstruct the segmentation mask in high resolution.
-Decoder layers must integrate low-level spatial features (from encoder) with high-level semantic features (from bottleneck).
+The decoder’s job is to construct the segmentation mask.
+The decoder combines spatial details with high-level features to reconstruct the segmentation.

 This is where we expect the clearest signs that attention worked.
 If attention succeeded in isolating lesion-relevant features, the decoder should now reassemble them into a precise and well-aligned segmentation boundary.
 We should see gradually increasing clarity as we move from early layers to later layers.
-Spatial features should become more detailed and refined with activation maps eventually aligning with the final segmentation shape.

 ![Model 1 - Grad-CAM Decoder Layer Output](../output/layer_dec_model_1_batch_a_1.png)